CloudEngineHub/MonSter/README.md

 |sceneflow | [Download 🤗](https://huggingface.co/cjd24/MonSter/resolve/main/sceneflow.pth?download=true)|
 |mix_all (mix of all datasets) | [Download 🤗](https://huggingface.co/cjd24/MonSter/resolve/main/mix_all.pth?download=true)|

 The mix_all model is trained on all the datasets mentioned above, which has the best performance on zero-shot generalization.
+There is a bug in the sceneflow model reproduction.
+We are working on it and will re-upload it later.

 ## ✈️ Evaluation